Welcome!

 Speeding up CRT

 You can break up big integer computations with the Chinese Remainder Theorem.
-In some problems, the reduction / reconstruction steps of CRT make up a significant part of the computational cost, but you can reduce the cost of these steps by choosing “custom” moduli.
+In some problems, the reduction / reconstruction steps of CRT make up a significant part of the computational cost, and you can reduce this cost by choosing “custom” moduli.
 I recently studied moduli of the form $2^n - 2^k + 1$, which leads to thinking about resultants of the trinomials $x^n - x^k + 1$ and when they are divisible by different primes.
-These trinomials are very mysterious.
-There is still a lot to learn about them and similar families. (paper)
+There is still a lot to learn about these trinomials and similar families. (paper)

 Balanced Matrices